CCBIO908/Scientific_Writing_Course_2026/README.md

 Welcome to the course!.
 This site is a duplicate of Canvas/MITTuib (ECT-students) for those that has signed up for non-ECT participation, to make sure you too have access to all information needed.

+### Message 2, Assignment 1
+Dear all.
+You should now have access to **Assignment 1**.
+Please note the deadline for submission: 18th May 2026 @ 11.59 AM (lunch).
+Assignment 1 is obligatory for ECT-takers, and encuraged for non-ECT students.
+Submit directly to me as a backup if you cannot access MittUIB, using "CCBIO908 2026 | Assignment 1" as heading.
+Good luck !
+*Erling*

 ### Message 1: Welcome, confirmation CCBIO908 2026

 Dear all!